-DEPARTMENT OF THE INTERIOR.
-Washington, D. C., March 27, 1872.
+DEPARTMENT OF THE INTERIOR, Washington, D. C., March 27, 1872.

-SIR: I have received your four letters, dated the 25th instant, asking certain information in reference to the Pottawatomie tribe of Indians of the Prairie and Kankakee.
+Sir: I have received your four letters, dated the 25th instant, asking certain information in reference to the Pottawatomie tribe of Indians of the Prairie and Kansession Thirty-seventh Congress, herewith.)

-In one you ask for a copy of the report of the Secretary of the Interior, made in compliance with the act of Congress approved March 2, 1861, in relation to the amounts, if any, then due the Chippewa, Ottawa, and Pottawatomie Iudians, now residing in the State of Michigan.
+In one you ask for a copy of the report of the Secretary of the Interior, made in compliance with the act of Congress approved March 2, 1861, in relation to the amounts, if any, then due the Chippewa, Ottawa, and Pottawatomie Indians, now residing in the State of Michigan.

 I inclose herewith a copy of the report.
 (See document 19, Ex.
-Docs., vol. 4, third session Thirty-seventh Congress, herewith.)
+Docs., vol. 4, third